Graduate Entry Nursing FAQs

 Yes, applicants can be admitted to the program before they have completed the required pre-requisite courses or degree.
 The offer of admission letter will state the requirements to be met prior to enrollment.
 Pre-requisite course requirements must be completed with a grade in the course before the student enrolls in the first semester of the program.

-Does FPB require the GRE or MAT to apply?
+Does FPB require the GRE to apply?

 What if I have taken the GRE test more than once?